 Moss adds beauty to whatever surface it grows on, but it does grow slowly.
 So it is important to leave moss alone in the wild and let it do its thing, especially in the local parks and preserves.
-Instead of pilfering from the forest, I try to sustainably source the mosses I use from my yard, propagation, or businesses that sustainably harvest and cultivate mosses for decorative purposes.
-And as much as possible, I try to repurpose/upcycle old jars and containers from thrift shops and yard sales (where you can sometimes find really unique shapes).
+Instead of pilfering moss from the forest, I cultivate it from samples gathered in my yard or from businesses that sustainably cultivate mosses for decorative purposes.
+And as much as possible, I try to repurpose/upcycle old jars and containers from thrift shops and yard sales (where you can sometimes find the most unique shapes).

-Mossariums and terrariums are living art pieces that merge form and function, along with creativity and science.
-Balance, contrast, and attention to detail go into each piece I create.
+At Mossaria, I create living decor that is a blend of artistry and science.
+Balance, contrast, and attention to detail go into each terrarium, with consideration given to the ideal living conditions for the plants inside.
 The design begins with the container, and extends all the way down to the drainage layer.
 Although the placement of rocks, twigs, and each plant is intentional, you can't choreograph everything.
-As the plants grow slowly over time, filling in space, they will take on their own natural form of beauty.
+As the plants grow slowly over time, filling in space, they will create their own natural design.

 Thanks for stopping by,